LittleWalter/up/README.md

 Export the `_UP_HISTFILE` to your preferred path in `.bashrc`, `.zshrc`, or `.zshenv`.

-Likewise, the maximum history size in lines can be set with `_UP_HISTSIZE`.
+Likewise, the maximum history size, in lines, can be set with `_UP_HISTSIZE`.

-While the history file is ordered by oldest to newest, path histories are listed by most recent.
+While the history file is ordered by oldest to newest, path histories are indexed by most recent.

 ```sh
 $ up -l